MarkerMetro/MarkerMetro.Unity.WinIntegration/README.md

 What?
 ================================
-This plugin helps with: Store Integration, (Others TBC!)
+This plugin helps with: Store Integration, Helper to Get App Version, (More TBC!)

 How?
 ================================